 We introduced the Hyundai Select and Kia Select plans to give these drivers more competitive pricing.
 Our new pricing gives Hyundai and Kia drivers access to the same great pricing all other compatible EVs have on our network, which is even more competitive than the Hyundai Select and Kia Select plans.

-If you are a Hyundai Select or Kia Select driver, that plan will automatically be removed from your account on 09/16/2020.
-At that point you can continue to charge at the new pricing using the Pass plan, or any other plan on your account.
-If you want to save on every minute or kWh of charging (depending on where you’re charging your EV), can enroll in our Pass+ plan.
+Your Hyundai Select or Kia Select plan was automatically removed from your account on September 16, 2020 when we introduced our updated pricing schedule.
+You can continue to charge at the new pricing using the Pass plan, or any other plan on your account.
+If you want to save on every minute or kWh of charging (depending on where you’re charging your EV), download the app. and enroll in our Pass+ plan.

 No, your plan will automatically be updated with the new pricing.